gab-language/site/content/blog/build.md

 ```
 This snippet is also relatively simple.
 The `miniz.c` is a fantastic, single-file library with an intuitive api.
 If we get to `run_app`, that means we have successfully unzipped the executing binary as a zip-archive into memory, and saw at least one file.
-Lets take a look at how the Gab engine is initialized there.
+Lets take a look at how the gab engine is initialized there.
 ```c
   union gab_value_pair res = gab_create(
       (struct gab_create_argt){